Macao paper wasp

 The Department of Infrastructure, Regional Development and Cities (DIRDC) will lead the ongoing management of the wasp on the Cocos (Keeling) Islands.
 DIRDC is working with the Western Australian Department of Primary Industries and Regional Development to develop a management program.
 In the meantime, current response treatment activities will continue.

-The Department of Agriculture and Water Resources will continue to be responsible for border control measures to mitigate the risk of introducing the wasp to other places.
+The Department of Agriculture will continue to be responsible for border control measures to mitigate the risk of introducing the wasp to other places.
 Any detection of Macao paper wasp in Australia but outside of the Cocos (Keeling) Islands may be treated as a new emergency biosecurity incident under the NEBRA.

 What residents and visitors can do to manage Macao paper wasp